awslabs/aws-api-gateway-developer-portal/README.md

 - `gettingStartedButton`: Text of the "Getting Started" button.
 - `apiListButton`: Text of the "Our APIs" button.

-The `APIs` page takes the following front-matter:
+The `APIs` page takes the following front matter:
 - `title`: Text that appears in the navbar.

-The `GettingStarted` page takes the following front-matter:
+The `GettingStarted` page takes the following front matter:
 - `title`: Text that appears in the navbar.

 ### Advanced customization